rbturnbull/terrier/README.rst

 If you want to save the probabilities for all classes run this:

 .. code-block:: bash

     terrier --file INPUT.fa --output-csv OUTPUT.csv

-The columns will be the probability of each classification and the rows correspond to each sequence in INPUT.fa.
+The columns will be the probability of each classification and the rows correspond to each sequence in ``INPUT.fa``.

-If you want to output a visualisation of the prediction probabilities:
+If you want to output a visualization of the prediction probabilities:

 .. code-block:: bash